Spring 2025

 Join the Arts Council for another arts lecture series that will dive into art and the lives of the best artists in history, in addition to other artistically interesting topics.

-DATE CHOICES: October 30 (5:30p) OR October 31 (10a)
+DATE CHOICES: April 9, 2025 (5:30p) OR April 10, 2025 (10a)

 LECTURER: Ellen Burke is an arts educator with 37 years of experience as a studio art instructor and fine and performing arts administrator.
 In addition to teaching in Massachusetts, she was an adjunct instructor in art education at the New Hampshire Art Institute.
 Since moving to Pinehurst, she has presented art lectures at local galleries and teaches small group art lessons to children and adults.

-DATE CHOICES: November 7 (5:30p) OR November 8 (10a)
+DATE CHOICES: April 24, 2025 (5:30p) OR April 25, 2025 (10a)

-LECTURERAbbe Allen is a professor of history, political science, and art history at Sandhills Community College.
+LECTURER: Abbe Allen is a professor of history, political science, and art history at Sandhills Community College.
 Prior to moving to Whispering Pines, she was an adjunct instructor in the humanities at Columbus State Community College and a docent at the Columbus Museum of Art.
 Abbe earned her Bachelor of Arts from Miami University.
 She earned two Master of Arts degrees from The Ohio State University and one Master of Arts from Ohio University.

 COST PER LECTURE: $26 for Arts Council Members | $32 for Nonmembers